Officer dead, suspect killed in violence outside Pentagon

 In 2010, two officers with the Pentagon Force Protection Agency were wounded when a gunman approached them at a security screening area.
 The officers, who survived, returned fire, fatally wounding the gunman, identified as John Patrick Bedell.

-Associated Press writers Michael Balsamo, Eric Tucker and Colleen Long contributed to this report.
+Associated Press writers Colleen Long and Michael Biesecker in Washington and Matthew Barakat and Sagar Meghani in Arlington, Virginia, contributed to this report.

-Police vehicles are seen outside the Pentagon Metro area Tuesday, Aug.
-3, 2021, at the Pentagon in Washington.
-The Pentagon is on lockdown after multiple gunshots were fired near a platform by the facility's Metro station.
-(AP Photo/Andrew Harnik)

 Credit: Andrew Harnik